janstarke/janstarke.github.io/_posts/2022-04-04-centos7-volatility.md

 source venv/bin/activate

 # install volatility
-pushd vulnerability3
+pushd volatility3
 pip3 install -r requirements.txt
 python3 setup.py build
 python3 setup.py install
 popd
 ```

-At this point in history, you have vulnerability3 installed in `venv`.
+At this point in history, you have volatility3 installed in `venv`.

 # Obtaining a matching profile

 Volatility needs to know a lot about the memory layout you're going to work with.
-Because every linux kernel can have a different layout, you need to get the special layout for your kernel.
-Vulnerability calls this the *profile*.
+Because every linux kernel can have a different layout, you need to get the special layout for your kernel. volatility calls this the *profile*.

 To generate the profile, you need the following:
  - the tool `dwarf2json`, which is a separate github project